Al-YL/4education/README.md

-# Something for astronomical education in middle school
+# Something for astronomical education in middle schools

-Illustrated guide to the Constellation
+Illustrated guide to the Constellations

 Computation Model for displaying sky objects